LordRaspy/mcastle/README.md

 # MCastle by LordRaspy

-MCastle is an open-source Minecraft gamemode developed by a single person (me).
+MCastle is an open-source Minecraft gamemode that is based on Skript and SkBee. <br>
+It is also developed by a single person (me <3).

+# Wiki

+The [Wiki](https://github.com/LordRaspy/mcastle/wiki) includes all relevant features included in the base version of MCastle.

 # Bugs and features